 We’re all meeting at Campus Ministry for hot dogs, mountain pies, and s’mores!
 Sponsored by Campus Ministry.

-Ice Cream Social & Small Group Discussions
+Ice Cream Social (sponsored by SFU National Alumni Association) & Small Group Discussions (rain location - JFK Lounge)

 Enjoy some down time with classmates and a cool treat provided by the SFU National Alumni Association.

-With a day all to yourself, here are some recommendations to help you enjoy the day and prepare for the start of classes!
+Here are some recommendations to help you enjoy the day and prepare for the start of classes!

 Additionally, there will be opportunities announced to learn more about getting involved on campus.